svanas/delphereum/README.md

 ### 4. NFT

-[NFT](https://github.com/svanas/NFT) is a simple "Hello World" example project, demonstrating how to enumerate over the NFTs in a token contract and display the associated image for each and every one of them.
+[NFT](https://github.com/svanas/NFT) is another "Hello World" example project, demonstrating how to enumerate over the NFTs in a token contract and display the associated image for each and every one of them.

 ## License